devicescape/aws_dynamo/README.md

 Features
 ========

-* AWS DynamoDB API version 2011-12-05 (DynamoDB v1 protocol)
-* Supports all DynamoDB operations
+* Supports all DynamoDB operations (v1 and v2 protocols)
 * A flexible, efficient, and fast API for accessing DynamoDB from within C applications.
 * Supports obtaining AWS credentials from an IAM Role,